* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 Harissa also has a hint of fresh citrus.

-Pro tip: if you like harissa, you’ll probably also like peri peri sauce.
+Pro tip: if you like harissa, you should also try peri peri sauce (check out my substitutes for peri peri sauce here)

 How to use: 1 teaspoon Calabrian chili paste = 1 teaspoon harissa (or slightly less if you want a less intense heat)